TurBoss/blt/doc/parseargs.rst

     and the **argument get** operation will return an error.

   **-required**  *boolean*
-    Indicates that the argument is required.
+    Indicates that the argument is required. *Boolean* is a string in the form accepted by **Tcl_GetBoolean**.
+If *boolean* is true, the argument is required.
 The **parse** operation will return an error if the argument is not set.
+Otherwise the argument is optional.
+The default is "0".

   **-short**  *shortName*
     Specifies the short switch name for the argument. *ShortName* is the